Meteor Crater: Recent history

 On August 8, 1964, two commercial pilots in a Cessna 150 flew low over the crater.
 After crossing the rim, they could not maintain level flight.
 The pilot attempted to circle in the crater to climb over the rim.
 During the attempted climb out, the aircraft stalled, crashed, and caught fire.
 The plane is commonly reported to have run out of fuel, but this is incorrect.
 Both occupants were severely injured, but survived.
 A small portion of the wreckage not removed from the crash site remains visible.

-In 2006, a project called METCRAX (for METeor CRAter eXperiment) investigated "the diurnal buildup and breakdown of basin temperature inversions or cold-air pools and the associated physical and dynamical processes accounting for their evolving structure and morphology."
+In 2006, a project called METCRAX (meteor crater experiment) investigated "the diurnal buildup and breakdown of basin temperature inversions or cold-air pools and the associated physical and dynamical processes accounting for their evolving structure and morphology."

 Tourist attraction

 Meteor Crater is a popular tourist destination with roughly 270,000 visitors per year.
 The crater is owned by a family company, the Barringer Crater Company.
 Meteor Crater is an important educational and research site.
 It was used to train Apollo astronauts and continues to be an active training site for astronauts.

 The Meteor Crater Visitor Center sits on the north rim of the crater.
 It features interactive exhibits and displays about meteorites and asteroids, space, the Solar System, and comets including the American Astronaut Wall of Fame and such artifacts on display as an Apollo boilerplate command module (BP-29), a 1406 lb meteorite found in the area, and meteorite specimens from Meteor Crater that can be touched.
 Formerly known as the Museum of Astrogeology, the Visitor Center includes a Discovery Center & Space Museum, a movie theater, a gift shop, and observation areas with views inside the rim of the crater.
 Guided tours of the rim are offered daily, weather permitting.